ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_info/overview.md

 If you do not wish to purchase the hardware, you may take a software only route.
 We will use docker and an ARM emulator to virtulaize the raspberry pi in software.

+# Labs
+The lab space for the course is B230.
+There are 10 stations with a keyboard, monitor and mouse that you can connect your Raspberry Pi to for one -time graphical setup.
+Although you can use these stations throughout the quarter, we recommend that you set up your Pi for remote connection via ssh instead of using it in a desktop configuration